AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

 You can view details about an individual AF element such as related attribute names, values, and data references.

-To view AF element details, follow these steps:
+To view AF element details:

 1. Select an AF element on the **AF Elements** tab.